Join us for an adventure in flavor!

 ingredients for this recipe on a white background

 • Lentils – You can make this soup with any variety you have around.
-Make it with just a single type or a blend.
-You can even try it with a lentil soup mix like we tried this time.
-Just make sure the lentils are cooked through.
+Sometimes I use just one variety, and other times I mix a few different ones together.
+This time, I even tried it with a lentil soup mix, which worked out great.
+The key is to make sure the lentils are fully cooked through to get that perfect texture in every spoonful.

 • Onion – Chopped.
-We used Spanish, but you can use any variety that’s in your kitchen.
+I used Spanish, but you can use any variety that’s in your kitchen.

 • Diced canned tomatoes – Part of the base for the soup.